kolkhis/tech-notes/perl/regex.md

 ---

-Perl is noted to have the most powerful regular expression engine.
+Perl is noted to have one of the most powerful regular expression engines.
-It's usually called PCRE (Perl Compatible Regular Expression).
+It's usually referenced as PCRE in documentation, which stands for Perl-Compatible Regular Expressions.

 ---